pjtunstall/holocron/README.md

 - RSA nonce
 - Message

-For now, I'm using the pure-Rust implementations of the RustCrypto library's `ml_kem` crate (specifically ML-KEM-1024) for the post-quantum key exchange and their `rsa` crate for the classical key exchange, `aes-gcm` (specifically AES-256-GCM) for symmetric encryption, and `sha2` (specifically SHA256) as a hash function for generating the symmetric key.
+For now, I'm using the pure-Rust implementations of the RustCrypto library's `ml_kem` crate (specifically ML-KEM-1024) for the post-quantum key exchange and their `rsa` crate for the classical key exchange (with a key size of 512 bytes), `aes-gcm` (specifically AES-256-GCM) for symmetric encryption, and `sha2` (specifically SHA-256) as a hash function for generating the symmetric key.
 RustCrypto state that `ml_kem` has not yet been independently audited.
 At some point, I may switch to using the reference implementation of ML-KEM, which is written in C, or the `liboqs` version (also in C), based on that, and likewise look for a safer implementation of RSA, given the security issues mentioned in its [README](https://github.com/RustCrypto/RSA?tab=readme-ov-file#%EF%B8%8Fsecurity-warning).

 ## Possible further developments

 Tests:

 - Add more integration tests to `options.rs` for all the options, or put them in `main.rs`.
 Add unit tests.
 Test success and failure responses to each operation.
-Although the current integration test in `options.rs` verifies that the core system all works, and hence that it's components work, it would be useful to add finer grained tests before making radical changes to any of those components, such as replacing dependencies with other implementations of the cryptographic algorithms, or indeed switching to other algorithms.
+Although the current integration test in `options.rs` verifies that the core system successfully encrypts and decrypts, and hence that it's components work, it could be useful to add finer grained tests before making radical changes to any of those parts, such as replacing dependencies with other implementations of the cryptographic algorithms, or indeed switching to other algorithms.
+Look into ways to test the actual security of the system.

 Basic features: